Berkhamsted School: Founding

-A Delicate establishment
+A delicate establishment

 Incent's death, which itself had created a threat to the school, was followed by that of Henry VIII in January 1547.
-The Chantries Act 1546, which could have jeopardised the post of chaplain at Berkhamsted, was replaced by new legislation, and the foundation was declared "unperfect".
-A Foundation Act was introduced in parliament to settle the various claims to the Incent estate, but only those concerning the most immediate relatives of John.
+The Dissolution of Colleges Act 1545 (37 Hen.
+8. c.
+4), which could have jeopardised the post of chaplain at Berkhamsted, was replaced by new legislation, the Dissolution of Colleges Act 1547 (1 Edw.
+6. c.
+14), and the foundation was declared "unperfect".
+The Foundation of Berkhamsted School Act 1548 (2 & 3 Edw.
+6. c.
+20 Pr.) was introduced in Parliament to settle the various claims to the Incent estate, but only those concerning the most immediate relatives of John.
 Thus claims to land of the school's endowment in Sparkford near Winchester were made and tried, resulting in significant loss to the school.

 An additional threat came when Edward VI, acting on advice, re-established the school under his own name.
 In reality, there was both initial benefit and ultimate disadvantage in this.
-Richard Reeve, the first headmaster, held strict Protestant views, and was dismissed by the Bishop of Lincoln, acting upon Queen Mary's instructions, in 1555.
-He was replaced by William Barker, who offered an alternative religious policy, for he himself was removed when Elizabeth gained the throne.
+Richard Reeve, the first headmaster, held strict Protestant views, and was dismissed by the Bishop of Lincoln, acting upon Queen Mary I's instructions, in 1555.
+He was replaced by William Barker, who offered an alternative religious policy, for he himself was removed when Elizabeth I gained the throne.

-Fulfillment under Saltmarsh and Hunt

-William Saltmarsh enjoyed a longer headmastership than either Reeve or Barker.
-The latter had appointed Leonard Stepney as usher, but he lost his post in 1571 on charges of harbouring a Catholic priest.
-His successor, John Bristowe, had a still more colourful end, murdered gruesomely in 1597 by a local yeoman.
-Although this would have caused Saltmarsh concern, this was otherwise a very successful period in the history of Berkhamsted School.
-Pupil numbers continued to increase, and a handful of Berkhamstedians, as they would become known, achieved notoriety.